GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 The File System Access API is currently supported on most Chromium browsers on Windows, macOS, ChromeOS, and Linux.
 A notable exception is Brave where it is [currently available behind a flag](https://github.com/brave/brave-browser/issues/18979).
-Android support for Chrome is planned; you can track progress by starring [crbug.com/1011535](https://crbug.com/1011535).
+Android support is not immediately planned, but you can track potential progress by starring [crbug.com/1011535](https://crbug.com/1011535).

 ## Using the File System Access API {: #how-to-use }